Psoralea saxosa: Differences with related species

-Otholobium saxosum differs from O. polyphyllum, which is a taller, bushy, upright shrub (not a small, more or less upright or ascending shrublet), with obliquely oblong leaflets (not inverted egg-shaped), pointy oval stipules (not awl-shaped), flowers of 6–7 mm long with an oval standard (not 9–10 mm with an elliptic standard), calyx teeth next to the standard that are fused over two-thirds of their length (not fused for only 1 mm) and an oblong bract subtending each triplet of flowers (not narrowly lance-shaped).
+Psoralea saxosa differs from P. polyphylla, which is a taller, bushy, upright shrub (not a small, more or less upright or ascending shrublet), with obliquely oblong leaflets (not inverted egg-shaped), pointy oval stipules (not awl-shaped), flowers of 6–7 mm long with an oval standard (not 9–10 mm with an elliptic standard), calyx teeth next to the standard that are fused over two-thirds of their length (not fused for only 1 mm) and an oblong bract subtending each triplet of flowers (not narrowly lance-shaped).

-O. bowieanum is the only other species in this genus with white flowers, stalkless, clover-like leaves and asymmetrical side leaflets that also grows on Garcia's Pass and the adjacent mountains.
+P. bowieana is the only other species in this genus with white flowers, stalkless, clover-like leaves and asymmetrical side leaflets that also grows on Garcia's Pass and the adjacent mountains.
 It however differs from Otholobium saxosum in having 8–10 mm wide leaflets (not 4–7 mm wide), that are slightly roughly hairy when young (not slightly softly hairy), a hooked extension of the midvein (not straight), flowers in open inflorescences above the leaves (not hidden between the leaves) and the calyx teeth neighbouring the standard partially fused (not only fused for 1 mm).

 Taxonomy

 As far as known, this species was first collected by the famous South African botanist Harry Bolus in 1904.
 Charles Stirton and A. Muthama Muasya considered it sufficiently different from its relatives, described it in 2017, and called it Otholobium saxosum.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species name saxosum means stony and refers to the rocky terrain where it naturally grows.
+In 2022 Stirton concluded that Otholobium is a synonym of Psoralea and renamed the species P. saxosa.

 Conservation, distribution and ecology

-Otholobium saxosum is considered an endangered species because less than 250 mature specimens can be found at the two locations where it is known to grow.
+Psoralea saxosa is considered an endangered species because less than 250 mature specimens can be found at the two locations where it is known to grow.
 Some habitat of this species has been lost to invasive alien plants and forestry plantations, but the decline has currently halted.
 It a pyrophytic species that can only be found flowering a few years following a fire.
 It is known from the Langeberg Mountains, in particular the surroundings of the Toll House at Garcia's Pass where it grows in a vegetation type called mountain fynbos on moist loamy soils on slopes facing south at an elevation of about 600 m.